earthgecko/skyline/readme.md

 ### Alerts
 Skyline can alert you!
 In your settings.py, add any alerts you want to the ALERTS list, according to the schema `(metric keyword, strategy, expiration seconds)` where `strategy` is one of `smtp`, `hipchat`, or `pagerduty`.
+Wildcards can be used in the `metric keyword` as well.
 You can also add your own alerting strategies.
 For every anomalous metric, Skyline will search for the given keyword and trigger the corresponding alert(s).
 To prevent alert fatigue, Skyline will only alert once every <expiration seconds> for any given metric/strategy combination.
 To enable Hipchat integration, uncomment the python-simple-hipchat